delolo/bandsite/README.md

 ## Prerequisites

 You need Ruby and the Bundler gem.
+In Ubuntu, this should do it: `sudo apt-get install ruby-bundler rubygems`.

 ## Installation